Am I Financially Prepared to Retire? Signs You Might be Close

 Cash equivalents (reserve for emergencies and flexibility)

-Alternatives (real estate, values-aligned funds)
+Alternatives (real estate, private equity, etc.)

 Is your portfolio still invested according to your risk tolerance?
 Too much risk can threaten your retirement.
 Too little can stunt your growth and legacy.